NicoToff/astro-pro-website/src/content/skills/99-work-in-progress.md

 image: "/images/man-at-work.svg"
 ---

-This page is still under construction.
-Please come back later for more content!
+This page and my knowledge are still under construction.
+Come back later for more content!